-It can be so hard.
-Your daughter is dealing with friendship drama gone wild — stirred up over something that’s seemingly minor.
-The question is: Does she need your help?
+Preteen and teen life can be so hard.
+Your daughter or son are dealing with friendship drama gone wild — stirred up over something that’s seemingly minor.

 Read on to learn some tips on knowing the difference between the two scenarios.